 Ladakh is sometimes also known as little Tibet due to its location at the heart of the magnificent Himalayan mountain range.
-On this trip we start in Leh and the Indus Valley for a few days, visiting the famous monastic festivals of Lamayuru, Hemis, Dak Thok or Phyang depending on the date.
-These are not only unique cultural events but this also gives us some time to acclimatise to the high altitude.
-We then ride from the lush Markha Valley into the magnificent Himalayan scenery emerging on the Rupshu Plateau.
+This equestrian vacation starts in Leh and the Indus Valley for a few days, visiting the famous monastic festivals of Lamayuru, Hemis, Dak Thok or Phyang, depending on the date.
+These are not only unique cultural events, but also gives guests some time to acclimatize to the high altitude.
+The horseback ride continues from the lush Markha Valley into the magnificent Himalayan scenery, emerging on the Rupshu Plateau.

-This is a camping expedition and we are accompanied by pack horses to carry our gear.
+This is an equestrian camping expedition and horseback riders are accompanied by pack horses to carry the gear.
 Riders need to be adventurous and fit, although technical ability is not a prerequisite as the pace is at a walk, mainly due to the terrain and altitude.
 This is an opportunity to visit some remote monasteries and enjoy the rugged contrasts of the Himalayas.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.